DAVINCI, a return to Venus’ clouds

 Venus was the first planet beyond Earth ever to be explored by a spacecraft, but its popularity has dropped off in recent years.
 NASA’s Mariner 2 mission, which flew by in 1962, marked the beginning of nearly three decades of intensive exploration by the U.S. and the Soviet Union: between then and 1990, 18 dedicated missions went to our neighboring world, plus several flyby missions with other destinations.

 The Soviet Union’s series of Venera missions provided the first landings on another planet, as well as the first images and audio recordings from another planet.
 But since NASA’s Magellan orbiter, which launched in 1989, there have only been two dedicated missions to Venus as the space flight community’s focus has switched to Mars.
-Now, with DAVINCI and two other missions planned for the late 2020s and early 2030s, Venus is coming back into the limelight.
+Now, with DAVINCI and three other missions planned for the late 2020s and early 2030s, Venus is coming back into the limelight.

 What will DAVINCI tell us?